danbz/aesthetic-programming/source/7-VocableCode/Readme.md

   }
 }
 ```
-*Figure 7.8: The JSON file in Vocable Code*
+*Figure 7.8: Snippets of the JSON file in Vocable Code*

-Javascript Object Notation (JSON) is an open-standard and independent file format, which is widely used for data storage and as a communication format on the internet and software applications.
-This format can be read and processed by many programming languages such as Javascript.
+Javascript Object Notation (JSON) is an open-standard, independent file format, which is widely used for data storage and communication on the internet, and in software applications.
+This format can be read and processed by many programming languages such as JavaScript.
 A piece of software implements computational logic to manipulate data, such as retrieving and displaying data on a screen in any color, size, and at any tempo.
-This kind of separation of data and computational logic is commonly seen in software development.
-Google, for example, offers their web or image search results in JSON format via their Application Programming Interfaces (APIs).
-(We will look into more about APIs in the next chapter.)
+This kind of separation of data and computational logic is common in software development.
+Google, for example, offers its web or image search results in JSON format using its Application Programming Interfaces (APIs).
+More on APIs in the next chapter.

-JSON looks similar to Javascript in terms of the use of arrays and objects but they are formatted differently.
+JSON looks similar to JavaScript in terms of its use of arrays and objects but they are formatted differently.
 Some of the rules are:
-- Data are stored in name/value pairs, e.g `"copyLeft": "Creative Common Licence BY 4.0"` and the pair is separated by a colon.
+- Data is stored in name/value pairs, e.g `"copyLeft": "Creative Common Licence BY 4.0"` and the pair are separated by a colon.
 - All property name/value pairs have to be surrounded by double quotes.
 - Each data item is separated by commas.
-- Square brackets `[]` hold arrays.
+- Square brackets "[]" hold arrays.
-- Curly braces `{}` hold objects, e.g. as there are many object instances that share the same structure.
+- Curly braces "{}" hold objects as there are many object instances that share the same structure.
 - Comments are not allowed.
-- No other computational logics like conditional structure or for-loop are possible.
+- No other computational logics like conditional structure or for-loop can be used.

-To process the JSON file in Figure 7.8, you need to use the syntax `loadJSON` in p5.js.
+To process the JSON file in Figure 7.8, you need to use the syntax `loadJSON()` in p5.js.
 See how this is put together in a sketch:

 **Step 1. loadJSON (to load the specific file and path)**
 ```javascript